 - Basement doors not closing

 Your walls connect to the ceiling.
-When you see your basement floor sinking, it will start to settle and you will notice a gap between the wall and the ceiling or by the baseboard and the floor or a support post and the ceiling (as he photo indicates).
+When you see your basement floor sinking, it will start to settle, and you will notice a gap between the wall and the ceiling, the baseboard and the floor, or a support post and the ceiling (as the photo indicates).
 The ground can settle in a finished or unfinished basement.
-Another indicator that the basement floor may be sinking as you begin to feel the room is sloping one way.
+Another indicator of a basement floor sinking is you begin to feel or see the room sloping to one side.
 You may begin to notice cracks in the pavement.
-The floor may also become more bowl shaped.
-If your basement is finished and your floor has carpet on it, you won’t be able to see the cracks, if there are any, but you may you may notice the room sloping.
+The floor may also become more bowl-shaped.
+If your basement is finished and your floor has carpet on it, if there are any cracks, you won’t be able to see them, but you may notice the room sloping.
 Not being able to close a door is another indicator that your floor is sinking and needs repair.

 If you don’t think this can’t happen to a new house, think again.
 A sinking basement floor is not reserved for older homes.
 Cement slabs sink due to the ground beneath them.
-Missouri has not had much moisture in the last five years.
-When moisture evaporates from the soil, the soil compacts and the cement slab on top of the dirt begins to sink.
-In one of our basement floor jobs, the home had a broken sewer line.
-The homeowner had no indication how long the sewer line had been broken.
-This broken sewer line caused both the garage and the basement floor to sink significantly.
-This is turn caused the upstairs floors and walls too began to sink as they were supported by the four columns on the ground level.
+Depending on our weather, Missouri and Kansas can lack moisture in the soil.
+When moisture evaporates from the soil, the soil compacts, and the cement slab that sits on top of the dirt begins to sink.
+The home had a broken sewer line in one of our basement floor jobs.
+The homeowner had no indication of how long the sewer line had been broken.
+This broken sewer line caused the garage and the basement floor to sink significantly.
+This, in turn, caused the upstairs floors and walls to begin to sink as they were supported by the four columns on the ground level.
 The masonry fireplace had begun to fall from the wall as well.

 The basement can be a difficult place to access for repair work.
 We can reach spaces with our foam lifting equipment that traditional mud jacking equipment can’t.
-Traditional mud jacking is messy (water, sand, cement- you get the picture) where foam lifting is not.
+Traditional mud jacking is messy (water, sand, cement- you get the picture), whereas foam lifting is not.
 We make it a point to protect your home during the repair process.
-We lay down tarps to protect your floors, trim and paint.
+We lay down tarps to protect your floors, trim, and paint.

-A sinking basement floor can be repaired and the floor made stable again with our polyurethane foam techniques.
-Concrete Raising Systems will do the repairs with fewer holes, less mess and it will not sink again (as long as the sewage pipes are fixed!).
+A sinking basement floor can be repaired and made stable again with our polyurethane foam techniques.
+Concrete Raising Systems in Kansas City will do the repairs with fewer holes and less mess, and it will not sink again (as long as the sewage pipes are fixed!).
 If you suspect your basement floor may be sinking, contact or call us today at (816) 419-8306 for a quote today!